Electrux/OS-Stuff/README.md

 # Linux-Stuff
-Everything about linux, installation, setup and so on.
+Everything linux, installation, setup, dotfiles and so on.